 Do I still need an invoice Paperless Trade?

 Paperless trade is simply a way of submitting and invoice.
-The invoice is still required.
-It can be uploaded into a carriers system.
+The invoice is still necessary.
+It can be upload into a carriers system.
 Alternatively, you can create an invoice in the carriers system.
 Not all countries accept invoices electronically.
-The invoices are then forwarded electronically to customs.

 Ocean shipping options are used for large commercial orders and container sized shipments.
 Allow a lead time of at least 1-2 months.
 The invoice requirements of ocean tend to be more demanding.
 This is largely due to the much higher value of the average ocean shipment.